 What Can I Do to Prevent COVID-19?

-- Wash your hands frequently with soap and water for at least 20 seconds.
-If soap and water are not available, use hand sanitizer that contains at least 60% alcohol.
+• Frequently and thoroughly wash your hands with soap and water for at least 20 seconds.
+If soap and water are not available, use hand sanitizer with at least 60% alcohol.

-- Cover coughs and sneezes with a tissue.
-Then throw the tissue in the trash.
-Use your inner elbow if tissues aren’t available.
+• Cover coughs and sneezes with a tissue, then throw the tissue in the trash, or use your inner elbow or sleeve.

 What are COVID-19 Symptoms?